 Fermented foods are great for gut health because they are a fantastic source of good bacteria, or probiotics.
 Probiotics are known to support the immune system and promote motility in the GI tract.
 Examples of fermented foods are apple cider vinegar, kefir (coconut, dairy, or water versions), yogurt, kimchi, and sauerkraut.

 Prebiotics are food for the good bacteria in your body.
 Supporting and feeding your good bacteria is essential for gut health.
-Examples of foods rich in prebiotics are sweet potatoes, winter squash, pumpkin, cantaloupe, honeydew, honey, zucchini, and artichokes.
+Examples of foods rich in prebiotics are sweet potatoes, winter squash, pumpkin, cantaloupe, honeydew, honey, zucchini, and artichokes. [tweet_quote] Eat lots of sweet potatoes and zucchini to get your dose of healthy prebiotics.[/tweet_quote]

 NOTE: if you suffer from SIBO (small intestinal bacterial overgrowth) prebiotics might worsen symptoms.